mistermicheels/learning-notes/mindset/Keep-it-simple.md

     -   20% of the functionality can provide 80% of the value to your end users
     -   20% of the testing can give you 80% of the confidence that your application works
     -   It's not the end of the world if some very rare situations lead to a transaction failing because of deadlock, suboptimal error message, ...
-    -   It's not the end of the world if some exceptional cases require an additional action taken by some batch process or even a human
+    -   It's not the end of the world if some exceptional cases require additional action by some batch process or even a human
 -   Know when to stop optimizing!
     -   The more you optimize, the lower the ROI of additional optimizations and the higher the benefit would be of spending the effort on other things instead
+    -   At some point, you need to decide that the current option is good enough
     -   Applies to architecture, code quality, solution approaches, ...
-    -   At some point, rather than to keep discussing and polishing, it makes sense to ask if you can all agree that the current option is good enough
-        -   Also goes for code reviews
 -   Not everything is a priority
     -   Some things are not worth spending more time and energy on, even if you know they could be improved
-    -   If you're feeling overwhelmed, it's time to take a look at what is really a priority, possibly together with your team or manager
+    -   If you're feeling overwhelmed, find out what the real a priorities are (your team or manager could help)
     -   Pick your battles: not every discussion is a hill you should be willing to die on.
 -   Ask for help when it makes sense
     -   If you're struggling with something, you're likely to find a colleague that can help you out
-    -   Asking for help is actually a good way to bond with your colleagues, as it shows you trust them and value their expertise
+    -   Asking for help is a good way to bond with your colleagues, as it shows you trust them and value their expertise
 -   Learning
     -   You don't have to know everything!
     -   Keep learning, but accept that you will never come close to knowing everything, and neither will anyone else
-        -   Someone who knows a lot more than you about a certain topic is likely to know less than you about another topic
-    -   Learning high-level concepts already goes a long way
+    -   Learning high-level concepts already goes a long way (see also [Concepts, not code](./Concepts-not-code.md))
     -   It might help to keep a list of "topics to research later"

 ## Don't take it too far